dlor10/dlor10/README.md

 - 👋 Hi, I’m @dlor10
 - 👀 I’m interested in Web Development and coding in general.
-- 🌱 I’m currently learning html/css/javascript
+- 🌱 I’m currently learning html/css/javascript/python/java.
+In the future, I want to learn C++.
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
-- 😄 Pronouns: he/him
-- ⚡ Fun fact: ...

 <!---
 dlor10/dlor10 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.